Foraker Act

+Synopsis

+A brief summery of sections of the Foraker Act of 1900 is as follows:

 2 Required that the same tariffs, customs, and duties be levied collected and paid upon all articles imported into Puerto Rico from ports other than those of the United States which are required by law to be collected upon importation into the United States from foreign countries.

 3 Implemented a temporary tariff on goods transferred between Puerto Rico and the United States.
 This tariff was set to expire either upon the implementation of local taxation by the Legislature of Puerto Rico sufficient to "meet the necessities of the government" or on the first day of March 1902.

-4 Provided that the tariff collected under section 2 would be placed into a fund and held in trust for the benefit of the people of Puerto Rico until the Legislature was fully established.
+4 Provided that the tariff collected under section 2 would be placed into a fund and held in trust for the benefit of the people of Puerto Rico until the legislature was fully established.
 After the establishment of the new government, the funds would be transferred to the local treasury.

 6 Established the capital of Puerto Rico as the city of San Juan and established that the seat of government would be maintained there.

 7 Established that residents of Puerto Rico who were Spanish Citizens who decide to remain in Puerto Rico until the 11th day of April 1899 and their children would be considered citizens of Puerto Rico and be entitled to the protection of the United States.
 A provision was also made for residents who wanted to remain citizens of Spain.

 11 Provided for the replacement of Spanish currency on the island with US Dollars.
 Also established that all debts previously payable in Puerto Rican currency would henceforth be payable with US Dollars.

 13 Provided a mechanism to transfer all property held by the United States Government as ceded by Spain to the newly established government of Puerto Rico upon its establishment.

 14 Established that the statutes of the United States would apply if applicable to the citizens of Puerto Rico with the exception of internal revenue laws.